ThaisBarrosSilva/Ola-Mundo/README.md

-# Ola Mundo
+# Hello World
- Primeiro repositorio do curso Git e Github
+ First repository og Git and Github course.

+ Repository was created by an online class!
+Thais Barros